 While sharing can be good for individuals and relationships, it is important to understand that a supportive environment doesn’t mean condoning bad behaviour or poor performance.
 And, of course, you should be sensible and sensitive about what kind of information you share, and how much of it.
 This is, after all, a professional relationship - so be wary of oversharing inappropriately.

-While some people thrive on team building or work socialising, for others, these are unpleasant experiences, and are sometimes not possible given home-life constraints like parenting or other commitments.
+Be a team player While some people thrive on team building or work socialising, for others, these are unpleasant experiences, and are sometimes not possible given home-life constraints like parenting or other commitments.
 Barbara says that if you can’t participate in team building or socialising, you should address your non-participation with your team.

 “What is important is that you set your own boundaries based on what is comfortable for you.
 What could be more counterproductive than going against your own values or constraints?
 The stress this creates will negatively affect your own performance.
 Instead, suggest other ways in which your team could bond, that could be enjoyable for you all.”